Amherst College European Studies for 2011-12

 (Offered as MUSI 223 and EUST 223.)
 The third of three courses in the Music and Culture series, this course focuses on the experimental and revolutionary musical repertoire of the late nineteenth and twentieth century.
 Some of the featured repertoire in 2011-12 includes 1) string quartets by Béla Bartók (1881-1945) and Dmitri Shostakovich (1906-1975); 2) songs by Gustav Mahler (1860-1911), Charles Ives (1874-1954), and Bob Dylan (1941-); 3) ballet, film, and music theatre music by Igor Stravinsky (1882-1971), Aaron Copland (1900-1990), Bernard Hermann (1911-1975), Leonard Bernstein (1920-1989), John Adams (1947-), Stephen Sondheim (1930-), Michael Giacchino (1967-).
 Assignments will include close listening, background readings, short essays, midterms, and a culminating presentation.
 This course may be elected individually or in conjunction with other Music and Culture courses (MUSI 221 and 222).
 Two class meetings per week.

 Requisite: Reading knowledge of music and background in music fundamentals or consent of the instructor.
 Fall semester.
-Professor Kallick.2013-14: Offered in Fall 2013
+Professor Kallick.2014-15: Not offered

 228 Seventeenth-Century European Theater